Moldovenism

 Moldovenism is the political support and promotion of a Moldovan identity and culture, including a Moldovan language, independent from those of any other ethnic group, the Romanians' in particular.
-No group or movement ever identified itself as "Moldovenist".
+The PN party has identified itself as "Moldovenist".

 Some of its supporters ascribe this identity to the medieval Principality of Moldavia.
 Others, in order to explain the current differences between Romanian-speaking inhabitants of the two banks of the Prut River, ascribe it to the long incorporation of Bessarabia in the Russian Empire and the Soviet Union.
-Opponents, on the other hand, claim that Moldovans and Romanians are a single ethnicity and that the Moldovan identity was artificially created by the Soviet authorities in the Moldavian SSR.
+Opponents, on the other hand, claim that Moldovans and Romanians are a single ethnic group and that the Moldovan identity was artificially created by the Soviet authorities in the Moldavian SSR.

 Supporters of a separate Moldovan identity contend that the people of Moldavia historically self-identified as "Moldavian" before the notion of "Romanian" became widespread.
 The belief that Romanians and Moldovans in Bessarabia and the Moldavian ASSR (MASSR) formed two separate ethnonational groups, speaking different languages and possessing separate historical and cultural traits, was also endorsed by the Soviet Union.